Marcinthecloud/AzureTechDaySetup/README.md

 3. Choose the right number of nodes and instance type (1-2 cores per person)

+4. Get the OpsCenter IP from resources.azure.com (see below)

+5. Once all nodes have provisioned, ssh into the cluster and restart DSE in Search + Analytics mode

+6. Run the setup script in the root of this git.

+7. Fork this git and make it unique to the class (edit IP's, URL's ETC): https://github.com/Marcinthecloud/DataStaxDay
+    >>Note, all nodes now have public IP's so you'll have acces to DevCenter, Spark UI, and Solr UI

 You will login with:

 >**Username: datastax**

 >**Password: C@ssandra**

-ALL IP's are public now.
-You can find them at resources.azure.com under Subscriptions -> SE/SA -> Your group -> Network -> PublicIP
+**To get your public IP's:** You can find them at resources.azure.com under Subscriptions -> SE/SA -> Your group -> Network -> PublicIP

-You will want to fork this repo and make it your own for the class: https://github.com/Marcinthecloud/DataStaxDay

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMarcintheCloud%2FAzureTechDaySetup%2Fmaster%2Fsingledc%2FmainTemplate.json" target="_blank">
     <img src="http://susankaywyatt.com/wp-content/uploads/2010/10/staples-easy-button.png"/>